 Again, I define “human nature” as encompassing the components (p, c, e, i, m) and outputs (b) that describe the system of the human mind.
 These components and outputs involve both unconscious and conscious mental processes, though some components tend to be unconscious and automatic (e.g. intuition), and others tend to be conscious and deliberative (e.g. cognition).
 Regarding my use of “intuition” and “cognition,” intuition (i) is involved in the automatic perceiving (p), feeling (e), wanting (m), remembering (c) and reasoning (c) of System 1.
 If this unconscious remembering and reasoning (e.g. the sky is blue, 1+1=2) can be called “cognition,” then intuition and cognition seem to overlap.
 However, because intuition is more generally associated with the automatic emotions and motivations of System 1, I generally use “intuition” to mean the unconscious, instinctive mental processes associated with System 1 and its affective tendencies (e, m).
 Likewise, I usually reserve my use of “cognition” for the volitional and conscious reasoning associated with System 2 and its intellectual tendencies.
 When necessary, I will distinguish automatic cognition with c’ and active cognition with c”, as shown in the diagram above.

 Premise: Human nature is a given.
-If it’s not something we can change, then it’s something we must use—and this is how we should use it.¹ The axioms in this argument are assumed based on both their logical plausibility and their practical utility for the survival and flourishing of our species.
+If it’s not something we can change, then it’s something we must use—and this is how we should use it.¹ This logic is meant to motivate an emotional and behavioral response that might effectively advance the progress of humanity.
+The axioms of this philosophy are assumed based on both their logical plausibility and their practical utility for the survival and flourishing of our species.

 Unfortunately, we all have distorted perceptions of reality, and some more than others.
 The human mind (namely System 1) is patterned to think in ways that produce inaccurate judgments and irrational behavior.
 In the last six decades, nearly 200 cognitive biases have been identified from research on human judgment and decision-making.
 And among these cognitive errors is a major theme: for the mass majority, meaning defines reasoning—not the other way around.²